 Each invoice will also contain a reference to the Subsidy Program.
 Each invoice will also contain the project registration number “7222200001” and the project name “ALFAGEN - Modernization of smelting and casting technologies” / (In Czech: “ALFAGEN – Modernizace technologie tavení a lití”).

 Dependent on the nature of the defect the Contractor shall rectify the invoice/billing request, including its supplements, or issue new ones.
 The justifiable return of the invoice/billing request shall cause the running of the original maturity period to stop.
 The new period of maturity shall start running on the day the Customer receives completed, rectified or newly issued invoice/billing request with respective requirements meeting the terms of this Contract.
+Without prejudice to the preceding sentences herein, if the justified returned invoice/billing request is rectified (corrected) within five (5) days of the return date, the original period of maturity shall be applied and shall continue to run from the date of receipt of the rectified (corrected) invoice/billing request by the Customer.

 In case the Contractor has its registered seat in the Czech Republic, the following rules apply: